Craig Latta

 |

-Smalltalk programmer for Teleplace, a producer of
+Smalltalk developer for Teleplace, a producer of

 enterprise learning and collaboration systems using virtual worlds.
 I